Resource Reservation (Erl, Naserpour)

 How can shared IT resources be protected from conflicts that can arise from concurrent access?

 ProblemWhen two or more cloud service consumers attempt to instantiate the same shared IT resource, runtime conflicts can occur, including resource constraints due to lack of capacity.

 SolutionA system is established whereby a portion of an IT resource (or one or more IT resources) is set aside exclusively for a given cloud service consumer.

 ApplicationThe resource management system is used to define IT resource thresholds and to restrict access to reserved IT resources.

-MechanismsAudit Monitor, Cloud Storage Device, Cloud Usage Monitor, Hypervisor, Logical Network Perimeter, Remote Administration System, Resource Management System, Resource Replication, Virtual Server
+MechanismsAudit Monitor, Cloud Storage Device, Cloud Usage Monitor, Hypervisor, Logical Network Perimeter, Remote Administration System, Resource Management System, Resource Replication, Virtual CPU, Virtual Infrastructure Manager, Virtual RAM, Virtual Server

-A resource pool hierarchy to which an IT resource reservation system is applied (Part 1).
+A resource pool hierarchy to which an IT resource reservation system is applied (Part I).

-A resource pool hierarchy to which an IT resource reservation system is applied (Part 3).
+A resource pool hierarchy to which an IT resource reservation system is applied (Part II).

 NIST Reference Architecture Mapping